WHO WE ARE

 By definition the polar regions consist of the ice-covered Arctic Ocean and surrounding land, including all of Greenland and Spitsbergen, the northern parts of Alaska, Canada, USA, Norway, Russia in the north and Sth Georgia and the Sth Sandwich Islands, the NZ and Australian sub Antarctic islands and the entire continent of Antarctica.

-The PTGA is here to facilitate this development because the modern polar tourism guide exemplifies a service role of critical importance to operators and the environment as more and more people buy experiences that can, through fact and observation, explain the world around them and give meaning to their lives.
-Polar Tourism Guides are at the peak of the polar tourism experience.
-They provide valuable and interesting information, stories about the landscapes and wildlife, they provide safety management for each experience, and ultimately not only safeguard a PTI company’s reputation but enhance the client experience to a transformational level.
+The PTGA is here to facilitate this development because the modern polar guide exemplifies a service role of critical importance to operators and the environment as more and more people buy experiences that can, through fact and observation, explain the changing world around them and give meaning to their lives.
+Polar Guides are at the peak of the polar tourism experience.
+They provide valuable and interesting information, stories about the landscapes and wildlife, they provide safety management for each experience, and ultimately not only safeguard a PTI company’s reputation but can enhance the client experience to a transformational level.

 WHY ARE WE DOING THIS?